 Photographer / Fractal Artist

-Don Bristow is a professional photographer and fractal artist living in Bullard, Texas, with his wife Sandy and dog Teddy.
+Don Bristow is a professional photographer, fractal artist and website designer living in Bullard, Texas, with his wife Sandy and dog Teddy.

 According to Bristow, Mathematics is rich with undiscovered beauty.
 Mathematics has replaced Bristow’s frequent drives to Yosemite Valley and the Pacific Coast, and his computer has replaced his camera as a tool to capture unique and fascinating images.
 Bristow pours over solutions to equations from the field of mathematics called Chaos Theory, and there he finds landscapes, seascapes, stars and planets – a mathematical virtual universe that looks much like our own.

 As a photographer by training, Bristow composes extraordinary abstract and representational images, but unlike other art forms the images have the added quality of fracticality.
 Fracticality can result in much greater detail than a photographic image, and it can cause levels of new details to pop into sight as the viewing distance is changed.